Librum-Reader/Librum/README.md

 <br>

 ### Features
-Librum's objective is to make your reading more <b>productive</b>; to that end, we provide you with a variety of functions that you can access via a <b>simple</b> and <b>straightforward</b> interface.<br>
+Librum's objective is to make your reading more <b>productive</b>; to that end, we provide you with a variety of features that you can access via a <b>simple</b> and <b>straightforward</b> interface.<br>
-These functions include:
+These features include:
 - A modern e-reader
-- Creating your personalized library
+- Creating a personalized library
-- Book meta-data editing
+- Meta-data editing
 - A free in-app bookstore with more than 60.000 books
 - Book syncing across all of your devices
 - Highlighting
-- Note taking
+- Note-taking
 - Bookmarking
-- Searching through
+- Extensive search
 - Tags
 - TTS (Text to speech)
 - Automated page scrolling
-- Syncing with 3rd parties (Google drive, dropbox, nextcloud)
+- Syncing with third parties (Google drive, Dropbox, Nextcloud)
 - Custom plugins
-- Appearance and behaviour customization
+- Unlimited customization
-- Your reading statistics
+- Personalized reading statistics
 - No-login book reading
-- Sharing / Priting pages
+- Sharing / Printing pages

-If you are missing any feature, feel free to leave a feature request ticket!
+Want a new feature?
+Feel free to leave a feature request ticket!

 <br><br>

 # Getting started

-Instructions to get Librum up and running in your environment.
+Here's how to get Librum up and running in your environment.

-<b>Note</b>: Librum currently relies on KDE's infrastructure for okular.
-This will change soon, however for the time being, Librum and Okular may conflict.
+<b>Note</b>: Librum currently relies on KDE's infrastructure for Okular.
+This will change soon, however for now, Librum and Okular may conflict.

-If there is an issue with the Librum installation, consider temporarily uninstalling okular.
+If there is an issue with the Librum installation, consider temporarily uninstalling Okular.
 <br>
 <br>

 ## For GNU/Linux
 ### Foreword
 Since Librum is a Qt and KDE application, the Qt and KDE libraries are necessary to run Librum.
-If you are on a Linux distribution that uses KDE Plasma, you are good to go; else you will need to download the dependencies.
+If you are on a Linux distribution that uses KDE Plasma, you are good to go!
+If not, you will need to download the dependencies.

 <br>